curious-odd-man/RgxGen/README.md

 The general rule is - I am trying to generate not matching strings of same length as would be matching strings, though it is not always possible.
 For example pattern `.` - any symbol - would yield empty string as not matching string.
 Another example `a{0,2}` - this pattern could yield empty string, but for not matching string the resulting strings would be only 1 or 2 symbols long.
-I chose these approaches because they seem predictible and easier to implement.
+I chose these approaches because they seem predictable and easier to implement.

 ## Other tools to generate values by regex and why this might be better